 Fentanyl Detox

 Detox is a normal process in any drug addiction treatment program.
-During detox, the drug is leaving the body, and the body is readjusting to functioning without it.
-Withdrawal symptoms occur during this period, and there is a high risk of relapse.
+During detox, the drug leaves the body.
+The body then readjusts to functioning without it.
+Withdrawal symptoms occur during this period.
+For this reason, there is a high risk of relapse.

 For short-acting fentanyl, withdrawal symptoms will usually start eight to 24 hours after the last dose and can last for four to 10 days.
 For longer-acting forms of fentanyl, symptoms can begin within 12 to 48 hours after the last dose and may last as long as 20 days.